 Press & Publications

-Getting The Deal Through - Ports & Terminals 2017 is the second edition of this publication published by Law Business Research Ltd. in London.
-Our firm has contributed to the publication of Getting The Deal Through – Ports & Terminals 2017, which provides for an international comparison of legal concepts throughout 25 jurisdictions, and which provides answers to a large number of questions of relevance for an initial judgment in the environment of ports and terminals in those respective countries.
+Getting The Deal Through - Ports & Terminals 2018 is the third edition of this publication published by Law Business Research Ltd. in London.
+Our firm has contributed to the publication of Getting The Deal Through – Ports & Terminals 2018, which provides for an international comparison of legal concepts throughout 25 jurisdictions, and which provides answers to a large number of questions of relevance for an initial judgment in the environment of ports and terminals in those respective countries.

-On 9 December 2016 the Flinter Shipping Group trustees published their first consolidated report in the bankruptcy of Flinter Groep B.V.
+On 12 September 2017 the Flinter Shipping Group trustees published their fourth consolidated report in the bankruptcy of Flinter Groep B.V.